jaydjoshi/job-management-system/README.md

 ## Point to improve
 - If we want to run distributed system jobs like Apache spark, then, we can use external schedule and create shell scripts to wrap the calls of either spark-submit or spring batch.
 - Running multiple jobs scheduled at same time with priority would require us to create our own framework using PriorityBlockingQueue and Executor service to execute jobs.
-This would require creating an entire framework.